 For more information on this speaker, please visit prhspeakers.com.

 The Women and Gender Studies program is an interdisciplinary academic program that focuses on women and gender issues in society and offers an undergraduate major and minor.
-Founded in 1978, the program is sponsored jointly by the College of Arts, Humanities and Social Sciences and the College of Human Development and Education.
-Follow the links to the left to find out more about the program.
+Founded in 1978, the program is housed in the College of Arts, Humanities and Social Sciences.

 Please contact Erienne Fawcett at email@example.com for any advising questions you may have.
 Set up an appointment and we can lay out a curriculum plan for majors and minors!
 Meeting times are flexible, so let Erienne know your availabilities and she will find a time that works for you both.